^

 • Strengthening the immune system.

-A strict diet for allergies
+Strict diet for allergies

-The basic principles of the therapeutic diet:
+Basic principles of a therapeutic diet:

-• Refusal from foods that provoke allergic reactions.
+• Avoid foods that trigger allergic reactions.

-• Eliminate cross-food allergies from the menu.
+• Elimination of foods that cause cross-food allergies from the menu.

-• Refusal from unknown products and dishes.
+• Refusal of unknown products and dishes.

 • White meat of chicken, turkey, boiled beef.